MyFirstBitcoin/Light-Node-Directory/README.md

-## 🚀 Getting Started

-To begin your journey with the Light Node Network, please follow our [First Steps Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/LLN_FIRST_STEPS.md).
-This guide includes detailed instructions on accessing the repository, finding your Light Node directory, and customizing your README file using the template provided.

-If you are new to GitHub, we recommend starting with our [GitHub Account Setup Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/GITHUB_ACCOUNT_SETUP.md) before diving into the First Steps Guide.
-> **Note for Experienced GitHub Users**: This guide is aimed at beginners using the GitHub web UI.
-If you are familiar with other methods of using GitHub, please proceed in a way that's best for you.

 # 🌐 Light-Node-Network

 Welcome to the **Light Node Network (LNN)**, a crucial part of the *My First Bitcoin* initiative.
 This repository serves as a dynamic and collaborative platform for all our Light Nodes around the world, providing essential tools and information for successful operation.